Laotian Australians: Pre-migration and White Australia policy

-Following the establishment of the Commonwealth of Australia on 1 January 1901, one of the first pieces of legislation passed was the Immigration Restriction Act of 1901, infamously known as the ‘White Australia policy’.
+Following the establishment of the Commonwealth of Australia on 1 January 1901, one of the first pieces of legislation passed was the Immigration Restriction Act 1901, infamously known as the ‘White Australia policy’.
 The law placed restrictions on non-European immigration and made it difficult for Asians in particular to migrate to Australia.
 The act required that all migrants pass a European language dictation test in order to stay in the country.
 Subsequently, most Asian migrants were unable to pass the test, as it was administered at the discretion of immigration officials.
-The intention of keeping Australia white was bolstered by Edmund Barton, the nation’s first prime minister, who said of the ‘Chinaman’:“I do not think either that the doctrine of the equality of man was really ever intended to include racial equality.
+The intention of keeping Australia white was bolstered by Edmund Barton, the nation's first prime minister, who said of the ‘Chinaman’:“I do not think either that the doctrine of the equality of man was really ever intended to include racial equality.
 There is no racial equality.
 There is basic inequality.
 These races are, in comparison with white races—I think no one wants convincing of this fact—unequal and inferior.”
 At the time, the overwhelming majority (98%) of Australians were white.
 In 1958, the requirement to pass the dictation test was removed and in 1975, the Whitlam government effectively ended the White Australia policy by passing the Racial Discrimination act, thus creating a path for Asian migration to commence in the years following.